bevyengine/rfcs/rfcs/45-stageless.md

 When using the runner added by `MinimalPlugins` and `DefaultPlugins`, this schedule will run exactly once on app startup.

 You can add startup systems with the `.add_startup_system(my_system)` method on `App`, which is simply sugar for `.add_system(my_system.to_schedule(CoreSchedule::Startup))`.
-Startup systems can be run again by running this schedule from within an exclusive system.

 ### Introduction to system configuration